 If you have questions about the policy or its implementation, we have a number of Team Leads you may consult.
 Public Affairs (Rick Fitzgerald and Kelly Cunningham) will field inquiries and connect “spokespeople” according to area of expertise.

-Questions regarding Title IX compliance – Anthony Walesby (Office of Institutional Equity)
+- Questions regarding Title IX compliance – Pamela Heatlie (Office for Institutional Equity)

 Q. Why was it necessary to create this new policy?

 A. The U.S. Department of Education’s Office for Civil Rights identified a need for institutions to more effectively address the issue of sexual misconduct among students and released additional guidance on this topic in April 2011 to all colleges and universities.
 University leaders identified this work as a priority requiring an intentional and principle-centered approach to development and put an interim procedure in place in August 2011.
 That created the space for the university community to be more fully engaged on the development of a long-term policy, which is now in place.

 Q. When did the new policy take effect?